Far-right politics in the United Kingdom: League of Empire Loyalists

-Founded in 1954 by A. K. Chesterton, the League of Empire Loyalists became the main British far right group at the time.
-The League of Empire Loyalists believed that the British empire brought around a sense of "pride and joy" and so aimed to "force upon existing parties favourable to national and imperial survival," with the hope to see a return of the "British world... at home and abroad."
+Founded in 1954 by A. K. Chesterton, the League of Empire Loyalists (LEL) became the main British far right group at the time.
+The LEL believed that the British empire brought around a sense of "pride and joy" and so aimed to "force upon existing parties favourable to national and imperial survival," with the hope to see a return of the "British world... at home and abroad."
 The LEL was a pressure group rather than a political party, and did not contest elections.
 Most of its members were part of the Conservative Party, and they were known for politically embarrassing stunts at party conferences.
 Additionally, throughout its time, LEL was involved in many non-violent protests, which involved heckling speakers.
-Furthermore, this group held the belief that Jews were behind the dismantling of the British empire.
-Its more extreme elements wanted to make the group more political, which led to a number of splinter groups forming, including the White Defence League and the National Labour Party.
-These both stood in local elections in 1958, and merged in 1960 to form the British National Party (BNP).

-With the decline of the British Empire becoming inevitable, British far-right parties turned their attention to internal matters.
-The 1950s had seen an increase in immigration to the UK from its former colonies, particularly India, Pakistan, the Caribbean and Uganda.
-Led by John Bean and Andrew Fountaine, the BNP opposed the admittance of these people to the UK.
-A number of its rallies, such as one in 1962 in Trafalgar Square, London, ended in race riots.
-After a few early successes, the party got into difficulties and was destroyed by internal arguments.
-In 1967 it joined forces with John Tyndall and the remnants of Chesterton's League of Empire Loyalists to form the National Front (NF).
+Along with the Union Movement, a global Jewish conspiracy behind the dismantling of the British empire was central to the beliefs of the group.
+However in contrast to the Union Movement that promoted new imperialism with the formation of a collaborative European colonial power, LEL cherished the traditional British empire, instead desiring Britain to re-establish imperial control.
+Despite this diversity of views, both groups failed to mobilise a mass movement of political support.

+In 1958, with power transferred from Mosley to the LEL, the White Defence League (WDL) and the National Labour Party (NLP) emerged.
+Both groups would then merge into the neo-fascist British National Party (BNP) two years later, led by former leaders of the WDL and NLP; Andrew Fountaine, Colin Jordan, and John Bean.
+The BNP, which attracted up to 200 supporters, campaigned against what they described as "the Black invasion of Britain", before being absorbed into the NF by 1967.
+According to Hope not Hate, "despite antisemitism remaining at its core, anti-immigrant and anti-black racism began to take centre stage".